 Having employees report to various managers also provides financial benefits to a company.
 Rather than having to hire resources specific to each project's requirements (which increases costs), the company can use a technical resource across multiple projects.
 There are fewer overhead or duplicate effort costs in a matrix organization.

 It is not all fun and glory in a matrix organization.
-There are some challenges or hurdles that can make things messy and counter-productive.
-Below we explain some disadvantages of adopting this style and what you can do to minimize their occurrence.
+Some challenges or hurdles can make things messy and counterproductive.
+Below, we explain some disadvantages of adopting this style and what you can do to minimize their occurrence.

 To prevent this from occurring, it’s crucial that every member knows whom they have to report to and when.
 This should be outlined at the beginning of every project.
 Using a resource management platform that highlights reporting lines and project status can reduce any chances of confusion.